Tetragonula carbonaria: Predators

 One predator known to attack T. carbonaria is an Australian crab spider, Diaea evanida.
 This organism is able to exploit the interaction between plants and their pollinators, something investigated by one scientific study.
 These crab spiders attract and ambush pollinators on flowers.
 They produce UV-reflective body colours that attract prey to the flowers they are occupying.
 However, Australian native bees are able to detect and avoid flowers harbouring crab spiders despite the fact that they are initially attracted to them.
 Diaea evanida spiders can generate colour contrasts for bees’ individual preferences, but T. carbonaria did not show any preference for any of the contrasts.

+Tetragonula carbonaria is also known to be targeted by many species of Australian Bembix wasps, a type of sand wasp.
+In particular, Bembix musca has been known to hunt at T. carbonaria entrances in Queensland and New South Wales.
+These wasps will collect bees as they fly in and out of the colony and take them to nests built in the sand to feed their young.
+Assassin bugs are another common predator that ambush stingless bees at the entrances to their hive.

 Parasites

+The braconid wasp Syntretus trigonaphagus is currently the only known parasitoid wasp that targets T. carbonaria.
 The braconid subfamily Euphorinae has several genera, including Syntretus, known to be parasitoids of the adult stage of insects.
-They are a highly diverse group and tend to be very successful parasitoids worldwide.
-A new species of Syntretus, S. trigonaphagus, has recently been discovered as parasitizing workers of T. carbonaria.
-Females of S. trigonaphagus are frequently found at the entrances of T. carbonaria hives near Queensland, Australia.
+Females of S. trigonaphagus are frequently found at the entrances of T. carbonaria hives in Queensland, Australia.
 They approach workers that land nearby and oviposit on the host by curling their abdomens.
 The workers repeatedly brush their abdomens afterwards, suggesting that they were aware that an attack occurred.
 The overall effect of this parasitism is usually fatal.
-Older workers are more likely to be parasitized.
-Because of this, as long as the number of parasites is minimal, the overall cost to the colony is not large, since these workers have already contributed substantially to the colony’s welfare.
+Foragers, the oldest of the workers, are more likely to be parasitised.
+Because of this, as long as the number of parasites is minimal, the overall cost to the colony is likely not large, since these workers have already contributed substantially to the colony’s welfare.

+The hives of T. carbonaria are also often host to many parasites.
+The hive Syrphid fly Ceriana ornata and hive Phorid fly Dorniphora trigonae are two Australian flies that target stingless bee hives for reproduction.
+The small hive beetle Aethina tumida is an invasive beetle that primarily targets honey bee colonies, but now also affects stingless bees since its introduction to Australia.
+These nest parasites will lay eggs within the hive itself, the emerging larvae then eating the pollen and honey stores of the hive.
+Hive beetles and Phorid flies enter the colony through the nest entrance, while Syrphid flies attempt to penetrate the propolis of a colony to lay its eggs.
+The bees have been observed "mummifying" small hive beetles that enter the nest by coating and immobilising the invaders in wax, resin, and mud or soil from the nest.